Jacob Young (politician): Parliamentary career

 Young was selected as the Conservative prospective parliamentary candidate for Redcar on 11 November that year.
 At the 2019 general election, Young was elected as MP for Redcar, winning with 46.1% of the vote and a majority of 3,527.
 He is the first Conservative to represent the constituency.

 In a profile by GQ in February 2021, he was described as "socially liberal" and a "Thatcherite".

 On 6 June 2022, after a vote of no confidence in the leadership of Boris Johnson was called, Young announced that he would be supporting Johnson as he felt that he had "got the big calls right" on Brexit, the COVID-19 pandemic and the Russian invasion of Ukraine, and added that he believed Johnson "cares about Teesside, I believe, more than any prime minister has in history."
 Young resigned as Parliamentary Private Secretary for the Department for Levelling Up, Housing and Communities on 6 July 2022, as part of the July 2022 United Kingdom government crisis.

 He endorsed Rishi Sunak in the 2022 Conservative Party leadership election.

 In September 2023, he replaced Dehenna Davison as Parliamentary Under-Secretary of State for Levelling Up.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Young joined infrastructure consultants, Agilia as Director of Corporate Affairs.
+In a December 2024 interview with The Northern Echo, Young said it took almost 100 days to find a new career direction.

 Personal life

 Young married his partner Jack Robinson-Young in a ceremony in Redcar on 8 April 2022.
 They resided in Saltburn.
 Young now lives in Guisborough.
 He is a Christian.
-In an interview published in December 2024, it was reported that Young had joined infrastructure consultants, Agilia as Director of Corporate Affairs.